jan-polivka/grandstrat/README.md

 # GrandStrat

 ## Foundation:
 	- JavaScript for presentation, Java for calculation
 	- Incremental improvement
 	- Refactor is inevitable
 	- REST API
 	- Test-driven

 ## To do:
-    -
+	- Register + Login

 ## Future plans:
-	- Register + Login
 	- Database migration?
-    - Logging
+	- Logging for errors
 	- NavBar for Frontend
+	- Improved strategy creation